Ten glorious photos of world-famous monuments

 Samchyky Palace, Starokostiantyniv, Ukraine.
 Zysko Serhi

-Ukrainian Zysko Serhi traveled with friends around his country to document its beauty.
+Ukrainian Zysko Serhi traveled with around his country to document its beauty.
 The result?
 This colorful, cheerful capture of Samchyky Palace in Starokostiantyniv, Ukraine.

 Fourth place